tguan11/CSE360Project/README.md

 And customer could see the status changing at order page.
 The chef can change the status of the order and send an email when the pizza is finished.

-This is the entry interface for the SunDevil Pizza Store.
-  Place Order

-This is the interface for entry of Place Order.
+#This is the interface for entry of Place Order.
 At this point you can do the Pizza Order:
 Users can choose from three Pizza types:
 Peperoni